NIKHCODE/climate-signal-lab/_posts/2026-06-03-article4-what-drives-emissions.md

 This is also related to global supply chains.
 When wealthy countries outsource their manufacturing to developing nations, they effectively export their emissions.
 The goods are consumed in rich countries but the carbon is counted in the producing country.

+The best example that I can give is data centres.
+This industry requires huge fresh water to cool down its machinery.
+In the United States the companies like google faced protests against building them from local activits to internationally renowed environmentalists.
+The companies now started moving to countries like India which is eyeing investments to boost it's economy.
+This might heavily damage sensitive Indian eco-system.
+So what might be seen as development by one may not really be development for others.

 **Fossil Fuel Percentage**

 The most direct measure of dependence on carbon-emitting energy.
 A country where 95% of energy comes from coal, oil, and gas will emit significantly more than one with a diversified clean energy mix, all else being equal.